Project Status

 Current Status & Next Steps

-As of October 2024, the full design effort has started and is scheduled to be completed in January 2027.
+Design is underway and will be completed by December 2026.
 The project design is funded by Capital Improvement Project (CIP) 100391.

 Purpose of the Project